 ‘There is a growing demand for recycled plastic as it is a product that has proven itself to be versatile, economic and reliable,’ said Annabe Pretorius a polymer scientist from Plastix 911/SAPRO.

-The challenge for the future lies in educating the South African public about the importance of recycling their plastic waste (as we are trying to do, so please forward the Green Times to your friends and colleagues) and developing new markets and recycling methods.
+The challenge for the future lies in educating the South African public about the importance of recycling their plastic waste and developing new markets and recycling methods.

 ‘The future for recycled plastics looks promising as South Africans are realizing that plastic waste has an inherent recycling value,’ said Plasfed Environmental Director, Douw Steyn.

 - 41 % of all plastic recycled in 2009 was low density Polyethylene (PE-LD), used in packaging film and stretch wrap, lids, cosmetic tubes and bags, as well as other uses such as irrigation pipes, and cable insulation